Elias Davidsson: Music

 While living in Iceland, Davidsson began composing avant-garde computer-assisted music.
 In 1976, his Piano Trio (with percussion) was performed at the Nordic Music Days in Reykjavík.
 This was followed by Landslög, a Fantasy based on Icelandic folk tunes.
 With Cheetahs, Impotent he presented a work for musical theatre.
-Subsequently, Elias Davidsson devoted himself increasingly to study pieces for the piano.
+Subsequently, Elias Davidsson devoted himself increasingly to studying pieces for the piano.
 These include the Græna bókin ("Green Book") with 36 solo pieces for piano, a collection of cello duets and the 18 piano duets The Red Carousel - Das Rote Karussell.
 Elias Davidsson plays accordion and lithophone in addition to piano.